i-evi/p2gan/readme.md

 * opencv-python
 * tensorflow 1.x

-This project was implemented in tensorflow, and used `slim` API, which was removed in tensorflow 2.x, thus you need runing it on tensorflow 1.x.
+This project was implemented in tensorflow, and used `slim` API, which was removed in tensorflow 2.x, thus you need running it on tensorflow 1.x.

 ## Training

 **Dataset**
 It doesn't need a very large dataset, Pascal VOC Dataset is good enough.
-For a dataset like VOC2007, it contains about 10K images, training 2~3 epochs can gain good result.
+For a dataset like VOC2007, it contains about 10K images, training 2~3 epochs can gain a good result.

 **Pre-trained VGG Model**
-The VGG16 model we used is here: [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg), you neet to download the weights before training.
+The VGG16 model we used is here: [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg), you need to download the weights file before training.

 **Training Command**

-After you prepared the pre-trained VGG model and dataset, you can training a model by the command as follow:
+After you prepared the pre-trained VGG model and dataset, you can train a model by the command as follows:

 ```bash
 python train.py --model model_path --style style_image_path --dataset dataset_path